iamdlm/Microsoft-Full-Stack-Developer-Road-Map/README.md

 # Microsoft Full Stack Web Developer Road Map

-## 1. Front-End
+The purpose of this roadmap is to guide anyone in their journey to becoming Full-Stack Web Developer, with a clear focus on Microsoft technologies.

-## 1.1 Client
+A Full-Stack Web Developer is someone who is able to work on both the front-end and back-end portions of an application.
+Front-end generally refers to the portion of an application the user will see or interact with, and the back-end is the part of the application that handles the logic, database interactions, user authentication, server configuration, etc.

-> Front-end web development, also known as client-side development is the practice of producing HTML, CSS and JavaScript for a website or Web Application so that a user can see and interact with them directly.
-The challenge associated with front end development is that the tools and techniques used to create the front end of a website change constantly and so the developer needs to constantly be aware of how the field is developing.
+Being a Full-Stack Developer doesn’t mean that you have necessarily mastered everything required to work with the front-end or back-end, but it means that you are able to work on both sides and understand what is going on when building an application.

-### 1.1.1 - HTML5 & CSS3 Fundamentals: Development for Absolute
+If you want to become a Full-Stack Web Developer and land your first job, below is a study guide with a list of things you should learn.

-### 1.1.2 - JavaScript Fundamentals for Absolute Beginners
+## Contents

-### 1.1.3 - Developing in HTML5 with JavaScript and CSS3 Jump Start
+1. - Front-end

-## 2. Back-End
+   1.1. - Client
-## 2.1 Server
+        1.1.1. - HTML5 & CSS3 Fundamentals: Development for Absolute
-> The back-end, or the "server-side", is basically how the site works, updates and changes.
-This refers to everything the user can't see in the browser, like databases and servers.
-Usually people who work on the back-end are called programmers or developers.
-Back-end developers are mostly worried about things like security, structure and content management.
+        1.1.2. - JavaScript Fundamentals for Absolute Beginners 1.1.3. - Developing in HTML5 with JavaScript and CSS3 Jump Start

-### 2.1.1 - C# Fundamentals for Absolute Beginners
+2. - Back-End

-### 2.1.2 - Programming in C# Jump Start
+   2.1. - Server

-### 2.1.3 - A Guide to Object-Oriented Practices
+        2.1.1. - C# Fundamentals for Absolute Beginners 2.1.2. - Programming in C# Jump Start

-## 2.2 ASP.NET MVC
+        2.1.3. - A Guide to Object-Oriented Practices 2.2. - ASP.NET MVC

-### 2.2.1 - Introduction to ASP.NET MVC
+        2.2.1. - Introduction to ASP.NET MVC

-## 2.3 ASP.NET Core
+   2.3. - ASP.NET Core

-## 2.2 Database
+   2.4. - Database

-### 2.2.1 - SQL Database Fundamentals
+        2.4.1. - SQL Database Fundamentals

-### 2.2.2 - Designing Solutions for SQL Server
+        2.4.2. - Designing Solutions for SQL Server